Positively 4th Street

 The song was released between Highway 61 Revisited and Blonde on Blonde, as the follow-up to Dylan's hit single "Like a Rolling Stone", but was not included on either album.
-The song's title does not appear anywhere in the lyrics and there has been much debate over the years as to the significance or which individual the song concerns.
+The song's title does not appear anywhere in the lyrics.
+There has been much debate over the years regarding the significance and whereabouts of the 4th Street mentioned in the title, and which person or group is addressed in the song.

 An unreleased promo spot of the song can be found on the No Direction Home DVD special features.